srkal/sound-level-meter/README.md

 * wifi-manager supported, when connection to last wifi settings fails, switch to Access Point mode and provide interactive web page settings on 192.168.4.1
 * automatic time synchronization using Network Time Protocol with correct STD/DST time shifting for central Europe
 * periodical check of new firmware versions from server and automatic download and OTA update when found
+* when the configured noise level is exceeded, call Google Web-app with current average, chip id, firmware version and local time - will write log entry in Google Sheet

 ## Used hardware parts
 * ESP32 WROOM development module with basic 4MB Flash, without additional PSRAM